 Daydreamer, 19 x 24 acrylic on paper on board

 Myra's work has been lovingly stored by her son Mark David Wilson, who has offered a few of Myra's works for sale to the public over the last several years.
 This is the first time since she exhibited her works for friends and neighbors that a significant and catalogued grouping of Myra's work has been presented to the general public.

-On view at honeyjones through February 13, 2022, this exhibition aims to highlight the specific styles to which Myra was drawn and in which she blossomed.
+On introductory view at honeyjones through February 13, 2022 (but remaining as part of the "permanent" gallery collection) this showing aims to highlight the specific styles to which Myra was drawn and in which she blossomed.
 It is by no means an exhaustive showing, as many more works are waiting to be uncovered.